-Osisko's flagship project is its 100% interest past-producing copper mine is located next to the community of Murdochville, in the Gaspé Peninsula of Eastern Quebec, approximately 825 kilometres east of Montréal (the "Gaspé Copper Project").
+Osisko's flagship project is its 100% interest in a past-producing copper mine located next to the community of Murdochville, in the Gaspé Peninsula of Eastern Quebec, approximately 825 kilometres east of Montréal (the "Gaspé Copper Project").
 Québec - one of the most mining-friendly jurisdictions in North America - has a rich history of copper production.
-The Gaspé Copper Project provides Osisko Metals with exposure to copper, which is one of the critical mineral necessary in the development of renewable, green energy in the global shift towards decarbonization.
+The Gaspé Copper Project provides Osisko Metals with significant exposure to copper, which is the key critical mineral necessary in the development of renewable, green energy in the global shift towards decarbonization.